How To Water Your Garden To Get The Best Results

 Once I learned HOW to water and WHEN to water my garden took off strong and healthy.

 I now get double the produce from each of my plants.
 Not to mention the quality of my vegetables is by far the best I have ever had.
-Now, that I am watering correctly, diseases are infrequent and pests are easier to control
+And bonus, now, that I am watering correctly, diseases are infrequent, and pests are easier to control

 A simple yet crucial task that can be a game-changer if done correctly.
 On the flip side, it can also encourage disease and pests if done incorrectly.